morlikowski/relation-extraction/2_approaches.md

 Relation extraction is commonly conceptualized as a classification problem: Depending on feature values, a given pair of entities is assigned to one of a fixed set of labels, such as "located-in" or "works-at".
 Likewise, entity recognition is understood as a classification task which entails tagging possible entity mentions with a label indicating the type of entity that they refer to.
 Similarly, in anaphora resolution pairs of mentions are to be labeled as as coreferent or not.

-For both pipeline and joint models I will present where the authors take this general approach, giving an overview of their core ideas and architecture to highlight how they relate the subtasks of relation extraction.
+For both pipeline and joint models I will present where the authors take this general approach, giving an overview of their core ideas and relevances to highlight how they relate the subtasks of relation extraction.

 relations vs relation instances (section 3)